+NOTE: This policy is legally required.

-The Grossmont-Cuyamaca Community College District (District) Chancellor, in a manner consistent with Board Policies 2410 and 2510, shall establish procedures that assure appropriate articulation of the District's educational programs with baccalaureate programs, proximate high schools and other educational institutions as appropriate.
+The Grossmont-Cuyamaca Community College District (District) Chancellor, in a manner consistent with Board Policies 2410 and 2510, shall establish procedures that assure appropriate articulation of the District's educational programs with proximate high schools and baccalaureate institutions..

+NOTE: This following language is legally advised

+The procedures also may support articulation with institutions, including other community colleges and those that are not geographically proximate but that are appropriate and advantageous for partnership with the District.